 The General Enrollment Period is available to those who missed the Initial Enrollment Period.
 It begins on January 1st and ends on March 31st.
 If you sign up during General Enrollment, your coverage will begin on July 1st.
-It is important not to miss the Initial Enrollment Period because you may face higher premiums, or even may have to pay a penalty for having a gap in coverage.
+It is important not to miss the Initial Enrollment Period because you may face higher premiums.

 The third opportunity to sign up for Medicare Part and Part B is during the Special Enrollment Period.
 Note that this enrollment period is only open to those who are 65 or older who currently have, or recently lost, employer-based coverage.
 The Special Enrollment Period ends 8 months after you lost your employer-based coverage, whether you lost your own coverage, or your spouses’ coverage.
 If you miss this 8-month Special Enrollment period, you would have to wait until the General Enrollment Period to sign up.